"I sometimes find that in interviews you learn more about yourself than the person learned about you."

 Marcus Nosa, District One (16)

 After Tanye asks Miri if she likes me, she closes off.
-The rest of her answers are clipped and quiet.
-This obviously disappoints the crowd, used as they are to flirty and talkative District One girls.
+The rest of her answers are more clipped and quiet, noticeable, but at least not like some sullen outer-district.
+It still obviously disappoints the crowd, used as they are to flirty and talkative District One girls.
 It's not Miri's fault she has stage fright.
 But she wouldn't have to say anything to me.
-I could just stare at her beauty all day.
+I could just stare at her all day.

 She leaves when her three minutes are up, and I start to swagger up to the stage.
 The confident, swaying gait makes my bruises ache, so I have to stop and walk normally.
-The bruises are from...well, let's just say, Topaz was not happy that a girl scored higher than I did.
+The bruises are from...well, let's say Topaz was not happy that a girl scored higher than I did.
+He made me spar with him for a few hours using some heavy wooden practice swords.
+Extra training.
+Extra training for the failure of a Career.

 Tanye smiles.
-He's probably relieved that he's got a tribute who is smiling.
+He's probably relieved that he's got a tribute who's smiling too.
 Stage fright?
 Not me.

 "Nice to meet you, Marcus- may I call you Mark?" he asks as I straighten my trademark gray fedora.
 I've seen people all over the Capitol wearing copies.

-"We had quite the adamant response from Miri about romance, didn't we?" he says with a knowing look in his eye.
+"We had quite the adamant response from Miri about romance, didn't we?" he says with a knowing look in his eye, drawing me back.

-"Yes, we did.
-I am disappointed," I admit, while hiding how disappointed I really am.
-"She really is a pretty girl.
-Of course, I'm not too shabby either," I joke, standing up and striking an impressive pose.
+"Yes, we quite adamantly did.
+I'll allow that I'm disappointed," I admit, while hiding how disappointed I really am.
+"She's a pretty girl, Tanye, I can't be blamed.
+But hey, I'm not too shabby either," I joke, standing up and striking an impressive pose.
 Multitudes of Capitol women applaud.
-Now, probably every Capitol man will wear a copy of my outfit to impress their wives: a dark green shirt, black dress pants and shoes, and a gray vest to match my fedora.
+Now, probably plenty of Capitol men will wear versions of my outfit to impress their wives: dark green shirt, black dress pants and shoes, a gray vest to match my fedora.
+I am good.

-"So, Marcus," Tanye returns to the interview when I sit down again.
-"Your score was good indeed."
-Despite the other good qualities he lacks, at least he's tactful enough to not mention that Miri outscored me.
+"So, Marcus," Tanye says, returning to the interview when I sit down again.
+"Your score certainly wasn't bad."
+Despite the other positive qualities he lacks, at least he's tactful enough to not mention that Miri outscored me.
+I don't need to hear the Topaz tirade all over again.

 "It's a wonder that a capable boy like you was beaten by his district partner."